Inherent Vice (film): Plot

-In 1970, Shasta Fay Hepworth visits the beach house of her ex-boyfriend, Larry "Doc" Sportello, a private investigator and hippie in Gordita Beach, Los Angeles County.
-She tells him about her new lover, Michael Z. "Mickey" Wolfmann, a wealthy real estate developer, and asks him to help prevent Mickey's wife from abducting Mickey and committing him to an insane asylum.
+In 1970, Shasta Fay Hepworth visits the home of her ex-boyfriend, Larry "Doc" Sportello, a private investigator and hippie in Gordita Beach, Los Angeles County.
+She tells him about her new lover, Michael Z. "Mickey" Wolfmann, a wealthy real estate developer, and asks him to help prevent Mickey's wife and her lover from abducting Mickey and committing him to an insane asylum.

 Doc meets with Tariq Khalil, a member of the Black Guerrilla Family, who hires him to find Glen Charlock, a member of the Aryan Brotherhood he met in jail, who owes him money and is one of Wolfmann's bodyguards.
 He visits Mickey's Channel View Estates project, entering the only business in the developing strip mall, a massage parlor, where he meets an employee, Jade.
-He searches the premises for Charlock, but is hit with a baseball bat and collapses.
-Doc wakes outside, lying next to Charlock's dead body and surrounded by policemen.
+He searches the premises for Charlock but is knocked unconscious.
+He awakes outside, lying next to Charlock's dead body and surrounded by policemen.
 Interrogated by LAPD detective Christian F. "Bigfoot" Bjornsen, he learns that Wolfmann has disappeared.
 His attorney, Sauncho Smilax, arranges for his release by the LAPD.

 Doc is hired by former heroin addict Hope Harlingen, who is looking for her missing husband, Coy.
-Although told that Coy is dead, she believes he is alive due to a large deposit to her bank account.
-Jade leaves Doc a message apologizing for setting him up with the police and telling him to "beware the Golden Fang."
-He meets her in an alley, where she explains the Golden Fang is an international drug smuggling operation.
-Jade introduces Doc to Coy, who tells him he is hiding at a house in Topanga Canyon.
-In a later meeting, he explains he is a police informant and fears for his life, wanting only to return to his wife and daughter.
-Doc talks to Sauncho, who tells him about the suspicious boat, the Golden Fang, which the last time it sailed, Shasta was on board.
-Thanks to a postcard from her, Doc finds a large building shaped like a golden fang and meets dentist Rudy Blatnoyd.
+Although told that Coy is dead, she believes he is alive due to a large deposit in her bank account.
+Doc is questioned by the FBI about his meeting with Tariq Khalil, and he discovers that they want to publicly frame Wolfmann's disappearance and Charlock's murder as the work of the Black Panthers.
+Jade leaves Doc a message apologizing for ambushing him with the police and telling him to "beware the Golden Fang."
+He meets her in an alley, where Jade introduces Doc to Coy, who tells him he is hiding at a house in Topanga Canyon.
+Doc talks to Sauncho, who tells him about a suspicious boat, the Golden Fang.
+Sauncho reveals to Doc that the FBI wanted Wolfmann to be involved in construction in Las Vegas, and the last time the Golden Fang sailed, Wolfmann was seen and Shasta was on board.